Education in Kentucky: Standardized testing

-Outcomes

 Since 1990, Kentucky had three major testing phases.

 The Kentucky Instructional Results Information Service (KIRIS) was used from 1992 to 1998, and included (for 4th, 8th, and 12th grades) open-response items, performance events, an on-demand writing prompt, and writing and mathematics portfolios.

 Based on psychometric concerns and lack of political support for KIRIS, 1998 legislation replaced KIRIS with the Commonwealth Accountability Testing System (or CATS; the acronym possibly inspired by the Kentucky Wildcats), using open-response and multiple-choice items, an on-demand writing prompt, a writing portfolio, and the TerraNova national norm-referenced test.
 As part of the testing change, the state set new "cut point" scale scores for rating student work as novice, apprentice, proficient and distinguished.
 The new cut points counted higher numbers as proficient in most subjects.

-In 1998, The Ford Foundation and Harvard University awarded Kentucky's education system the Innovations in American Government Award.

 From 1999 to 2006, Kentucky schools showed improvement on the state's CATS assessment in every subject, at every level, for every student group listed in disaggregated data reports.
 Most elementary schools improved at a pace strong enough that, if continued, they would have reached the proficiency goals set by the state for 2014.
 Most middle schools and high schools, however, were improving at too slow a pace to meet those proficiency targets.

 Major changes in CATS were made in 2007, including revisions to the content being tested, the years each subject is tested, the relative weight given to different topics, the relative weight given to multiple-choice and open-response questions, the national norm-referenced test included in school scores, and the "cut points" used to convert students' numerical scores to performance levels of novice, apprentice, proficient and distinguished.
 Those changes broke the state's "trend line", meaning that scores cannot be compared to past years.

 Critics point out that the CATS changes significantly increased reported proficiency rates compared to the National Assessment of Educational Progress, a problem found in many state assessments.
 In addition, critics note that despite rising CATS scores, the remedial requirements for Kentucky's entering college freshmen remain very high (nearly one of two recent high school graduates requires at least one college remedial course in Kentucky's public college system) which has led to pending legislation to replace CATS with a more up to date and credible assessment.

 The National Assessment for Educational Progress is the most respected source for comparing Kentucky public school students to those in other states.
 The most recent scale score results from the National Assessment of Educational Progress show Kentucky: